 31. In the US, there’s just one headache specialist for every 90,000 patients.

 Despite the fact that migraines can be fatal, according to new headache statistics from 2018, there are just around 500 qualified and certified headache specialists in the United States.
 Meanwhile, in the whole of England, there are surprisingly just 12 certified migraine specialists.
+Hopefully migraine statistics from 2020 will show a positive change.

 32. Over 50% of migraine sufferers never consult with a doctor.